The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Challenge Description

 \subsubsection{Training Data}

-Each case of the training cohort consists of Baseline $(B)$ and Follow-up $(F)$ scans.
-The challenge participants are provided with the landmark point locations on the baseline$(x_l^B)$, as well as on the follow-up$(x_l^F)$ scan.
-The participants are expected to use this data for building and evaluating their image registration methods.
+The training cohort consisted of 140 cases, with each case consisting of $4$ baseline $(B)$ and $4$ follow-up $(F)$ scans, where corresponding four sequences have been acquired during the same session.
+The challenge participants were provided with the mpMRI scans and the unique landmark point locations on the baseline, as well as on the follow-up scan.
+The participants were expected to use this data for developing and evaluating their image registration methods and subsequently submit results to the online evaluation portal.